 Arts psychotherapy (dramatherapy, art therapy, music therapy or dance and movement therapy) for people who are experiencing trauma.

 Group or one to one creative, expressive wellbeing sessions for people who are recovering from trauma or noticing a decline in their wellbeing.

 Added Support Packages

-An additional trained worker, known as a Creative Wellbeing Enabler, can be added to provide a 2 to 1 ratio in one to one sessions, or 1-1 support in group settings.
+An additional trained worker, known as a Creative Wellbeing Enabler, can be added to provide 2 to 1 support in one to one sessions, or 1-1 in a group.